suhanii2310/Lab-Reports-CSE15L/Week5.md

 ## Command 2 (grep -i)

 - This command line option of grep is used to conduct a case-insensitive search.
 With `-i` the search pattern is not affected by the case of the letters.
-- To understand this better wr can use the following examples.
+- To understand this better we can use the following examples.
 - In example 1, we searched for the word "sweet".
 Even though in the search pattern we entered "sWeEtS" it still matches all the lines containing this word.
 It doesnt matter in what case we type the word.
 - Similarly, in example 2 we search for the word "Eiffel Tower".
 We entered the search pattern as "eiFfeL toWeR" the command searches for all the files containing this string irrespective of the case.
 - In both the examples we use the `-l` command such that it prints only the file name and not the whole string.